-I have seen videos on U-Tube that show dramatic results of people with Parkinson’s Disease (PD) who have dyskinesia and after partaking medical marijuana their bodies calm down and the involuntary movements pretty much stop.
+I have seen videos on U-Tube that show dramatic results of people with Parkinson’s Disease (PD) who have dyskinesia and after partaking medical marijuana products and choosing to buy weed online, their bodies calm down and the involuntary movements pretty much stop.
 I think it is really wonderful that it helps them with what can be an extremely debilitating symptom.

 The other issue I and many doctors have are concerns about the quality of the medical marijuana; is the dose going to be consistent every time?
 Parkinson’s symptoms are so difficult to regulate with the medications developed specifically for PD that the last thing needed is another “unknown” affect from introducing something new and possibly inconsistent in dosing.

-The Ventura Parkinson’s Disease Support Group strives to stay updated on the research projects on medical marijuana and the many other potentially life-changing FDA controlled drugs being researched to help improve the quality of life for people suffering with Parkinson’s Disease, and hopefully some day, a cure!
+The Ventura Parkinson’s Disease Support Group strives to stay updated on the research projects on medical marijuana and the many other potentially life-changing FDA controlled drugs, such as those found in edibles online, being researched to help improve the quality of life for people suffering with Parkinson’s Disease, and hopefully some day, a cure!

 Patty Jenkins – Volunteer Coordinator for the Ventura PD Support Group.